-- Lake Diefenbaker supplies water to more than 450 Saskatchewan farmers who irrigate wheat, barley, alfalfa, canola, corn and variety of pulse crops.
+- Lake Diefenbaker supplies water to more than 450 Saskatchewan farmers who irrigate wheat, barley, alfalfa, canola, corn and a variety of pulse crops.

 - Further downstream, the Saskatchewan Water Corporation withdraws water from the river just south of Saskatoon to supply the town of Vanscoy, two potash mines, two golf clubs and severl individual water supply systems!